You have no items in your shopping cart.

-We recommend removing the glass from the door slab by unscrewing the glass window knobs and lifting up in order to reduce the weight of the door to installation.
+For operable glass doors - We recommend removing the glass from the door slab by unscrewing the glass window knobs and lifting up in order to reduce the weight of the door to installation.

 Next, the frame will come packaged in cardboard and bubble wrap.
 Make sure to carefully cut the cardboard and bubble wrap on the outside of the jamb to avoid accidently cutting into the finish.
 If the installer cuts into the finish and makes a scratch, we provide touch-up paint for this reason.